MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-positionchange.md

 ---
 title: PositionChange Event of the AxWindowsMediaPlayer Object
-description: The PositionChange event occurs when the current playback position within the media item has been changed. ms.assetid: '92d469b9-813a-4148-be68-0fcef2e41491'
+description: The PositionChange event occurs when the current playback position within the media item has been changed. ms.assetid: 92d469b9-813a-4148-be68-0fcef2e41491
+keywords:
-keywords: ["PositionChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- PositionChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: